pokryfka/thumbnailer-api/README.md

 REST interface to create thumbnails of images stored on AWS S3.

-Thumbnails are optionally cached on specified S3 bucket.
+Thumbnails are optionally cached on (another) S3 bucket.

 Used by [https://photos.pokryfka.net](https://photos.pokryfka.net)